jeeberhardt/mobius/docs/source/non_standard.rst

 Are you weary of those flashy, `Selling Sunset` methods that promise the world but fall short, functioning solely on linear peptides with the same old 20 standard-amino acids?
 I feel you.
-It's like being served a bland meal after reading a mouth-watering menu.
 That's exactly why `mobius` was created.
-Designed to bring the zest back into your peptide optimization work, boldly stepping outside the box.
 It natively handles complex peptide scaffolds, embracing non-natural amino acids.
 With `mobius`, the peptide optimization world is your oyster, ready to be explored beyond the limitations of standard amino acids.

 Ready to dive in?
 Excellent!
-Let's roll up our sleeves and get to work.
-We're going to kick things off with a simple (albeit not entirely realistic) example.
+To show you some of `mobius` capabilities we're going to kick things off with a simple (albeit not entirely realistic) example.
-For this exercice, we are going to take a ramdom macrocycle peptides containing non-natural amino acids from the `CycPeptMPDB <http://cycpeptmpdb.com/>`_:
+For this exercice, we are going to take a ramdom macrocycle peptides containing non-natural amino acids from the `CycPeptMPDB <http://cycpeptmpdb.com/>`_, that try to find it back starting from a peptide containing only standard amino-acids.

 .. code-block:: python